Blackrock, Dublin: Historic houses

-Many fine houses of historical and architectural significance were built in the area, some of which are still existing today, while others have been demolished.
+A number of houses of historical and architectural significance were built in the area, some of which are still existing today, while others have been demolished.

-Frescati House, built in 1739, was a fine example and was at one time the childhood home of Lord Edward FitzGerald.
+Frescati House, built in 1739, was at one time the childhood home of Lord Edward FitzGerald.
 Frescati, despite much local protest to save it, was demolished in 1983 and Frascati Shopping Centre now stands in its place.

 Maretimo House was built in 1770 as a summer residence for Nicholas Lawless, 1st Baron Cloncurry, who had his main house at Lyons Hill, County Kildare.
 His son Valentine Lawless, 2nd Baron Cloncurry gave land beside the house for the building of the Roman Catholic Church, St. John the Baptist.
 At the time of the construction of the Dublin and Kingstown Railway, Lord Cloncurry was compensated with, among other things, a private railway bridge and harbour.
 Maretimo house was demolished in 1970 and apartments of the same name now stand in its place.
 The private railway bridge can still be seen today but is not maintained and its once elegant walkway has been replaced by a corrugated iron walkway.

-Blackrock House, built-in 1774 by Sir John Lees (1737–1811), is one of a few 18th-century houses built with red brick.
-It has some fine features such as a two-storey red brick porch.
-It also features a large coach-house, stable yard and gate lodge.
+Blackrock House, built in 1774 by Sir John Lees (1737–1811), is one of a few 18th-century houses built with red brick.
+It has a two-storey red brick porch and features a large coach-house, stable yard and gate lodge.
 With the construction of the railway, Lees was also compensated with a tunnel being built through his land.
 There is a ruin of a small summer house near Lord Cloncurry's harbour.
 In the nineteenth century, it was owned by the Vance family.
 The house is still here to be seen today, although it is currently divided into flats.

 Rosefield (previously Belleville) was demolished in 1983 to make way for the Blackrock Clinic.
 Rosefield was one of the first seaside villas built on the Fitzwilliam estate around 1750.

 Talbot Lodge was an 18th-century villa that was later doubled in size.
 It was bought by the Sisters of Charity and became part of the Linden Convalescent Home.
 It was sold to developers and was demolished in December 1989.

 Neptune House, built in 1767, is a Georgian building with a colourful history.
 It was the country residence of John Scott, the first Earl of Clonmel, who was chief justice of the King's Bench in 1784.
 He was also known as 'Copper-faced Jack' for his aggressiveness in argument and skin tone.
 In 1916, British troops who landed in Dún Laoghaire during the Easter Rising stayed in Neptune House.